farhan-syah/spark/SPARK.md

 ```

 **Guidelines:**
-- WIP limit of 1 per person (adjustable when justified)
+- WIP limit of 1 per person in "In Progress" column only
+- Once task moves to "Review", person can immediately pull next task
 - Items should link to a Key Result
 - "Done" means shipped to real users

+**Task Flow and Ownership:**
+- Single owner while in "In Progress"
+- Owner can unassign themselves at any time
+- Tasks rejected from Review return to Backlog with enhanced context
+- Any team member can pull any Backlog task (with accumulated context)
+- Context enables smooth handoffs between team members

 **Optional:** Teams may add columns (Ready), swimlanes, or visual indicators as needed.